biradarganesh25/Gesture-Recognition/README.md

 LeapSDK needs to be downloaded and put in some folder.
 The path to this folder must be specified in the get_input.py function which does the prediction.

+The main collaborators for this project were: [Ganesh Biradar](https://github.com/biradarganesh25), [Aravind Varier](https://github.com/aravindvarier)